cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 The usage of OPRFs has been demonstrated in constructing a number of
 applications: password-protected secret sharing schemes {{JKKX16}};
-privacy-preserving password stores {{SJKS17}}; and password-authenticated key exchange or PAKE {{OPAQUE}}.
+privacy-preserving password stores {{SJKS17}}; and password-authenticated key exchange or PAKE {{!I-D.irtf-cfrg-opaque}}.
 A VOPRF is necessary in some applications, e.g., the Privacy Pass protocol
-{{draft-davidson-pp-protocol}}, wherein this VOPRF is used to generate one-time authentication tokens to bypass CAPTCHA challenges.
+{{!I-D.davidson-pp-protocol}}, wherein this VOPRF is used to generate one-time authentication tokens to bypass CAPTCHA challenges.
 VOPRFs have also been used for password-protected secret sharing schemes e.g.
 {{JKK14}}.